gaojunran/dotfiles/README.md

 ## How to use 🔨

 > I will write a blog to explain how this works.
+The README maybe outdated.

 <!-- 1.
 Install [chezmoi](https://www.chezmoi.io/) and [nushell](https://www.nushell.sh/) to your system.
 2. Run `chezmoi init --apply gaojunran` to apply my dotfiles to your system.